 - Compressing your images to further reduce their file sizes.

 To handle both parts on autopilot, you can use our Imagify plugin.
 As you upload images, Imagify automatically resizes and compresses them according to your preferences.
 It also has a bulk optimize tool that lets you quickly optimize your existing WordPress images with a click of a button.
+The cherry on the top, Imagify will also help you serve your images into a next-gen format such as WebP.

 10. Reassess Your Return Policy and Satisfaction Guarantee